Protester Seriously Hurt In Portsmouth, Virginia, As Confederate Statue Is Torn Down Into Crowd Of People

 A protester in Portsmouth, Virginia, was seriously injured after a Confederate statue was torn down into a crowd of people, a report claims.

-The incident happened on Wednesday night as protesters gathered around a Confederate monument in the city and aimed to tear it down.
+The incident happened on Wednesday night as demonstrators gathered around a Confederate monument in the city and aimed to tear it down.
 Video from the scene showed protesters tying ropes around the monument and chipping away at it with hammers and other tools.
-As 13News Now reported, protesters had already cut the heads of the statues of four soldiers surrounding a larger monument, with a celebratory mood in the crowd and live music playing.
+As 13News Now reported, they had already cut the heads of the statues of four soldiers surrounding a larger monument, with a celebratory mood in the crowd and live music playing.

 But just after 9 p.m., the mood suddenly shifted when one of the statues was torn down and fell into the crowd, reportedly striking a protester.
 The report noted that a man who was hit with the statue appeared to be seriously injured.

-The report went on to say that police, who until that point had not been interfering with the protesters, secured the area with crime scene tape and asked the remaining protesters to go home.
+13News Now went on to say that police, who until that point had not been interfering with the protesters, secured the area with crime scene tape and asked the remaining protesters to go home.
 The injured man, who had not been identified, was carried away on a stretcher.

-Video from the scene showed protesters kneeling in prayer before leaving the park.
+Video from the scene showed people kneeling in prayer before leaving the park.

 HAPPENING NOW: Protestors are kneeling in prayer at the Confederate statue in Portsmouth.
 A man with a speaker says they will pray and leave.
 This is several minutes after someone was injured taking down parts of the monument. #13NewsNow pic.twitter.com/TeOZ7j18D9